 Instead, we’d recommend pairing Vuze with a good torrenting VPN.
 Fortunately, Vuze makes that really easy, with its option to “bind” the client to a VPN so that torrent traffic won’t leak even if your connection drops.

 By the way, we don’t recommend Vuze’s VPN, as it’s a little overpriced for the security and features it offers.
-Any of our picks for top torrenting VPNs would be better – and cheaper.
+Our favorite torrenting VPN, PIA VPN, provides a lot more bang for your buck.
+And it comes with a 30-day money-back guarantee.

 Vuze Review: Wrap-Up